QuantEcon/jupinx/docs/index.md

 pip install jupinx
 ```

-to upgrade your current installation to the latest version, use
+To upgrade your current installation to the latest version, use

 ```bash
 pip install jupinx --upgrade